outbrain/cv-boostifier/CONTRIBUTING.md

 npm i
 ```

-3. Create a new branch with the name of your theme.
-The branch name must have the suffix `-theme`:
+3. Create a new branch with the name of your skin.
+The branch name must have the suffix `-skin`:
 ```
-git checkout -b TheUtlimateCV-theme
+git checkout -b TheUtlimateCV-skin
 ```

-4. Go to `src/themes`, and open a new folder with the name of your theme (the name of the folder should be in Pascal case).
+4. Go to `src/skins`, and open a new folder with the name of your skin (the name of the folder should be in Pascal case).

 5. The new folder should include the following files:

-* `{ThemeName}.tsx` - The name of the theme (should be the same as folder's name).
+* `{SkinName}.tsx` - The name of the skin (should be the same as folder's name).
-* `{ThemeName}.scss` - A sass file which includes all of the theme's styles.
+* `{SkinName}.scss` - A sass file which includes all of the skin's styles.
-* `preview.png` - A preview image of your theme (will be used in the editor).
+* `preview.png` - A preview image of your skin (will be used in the editor).
-* `manifest.json` - A JSON file that includes some meta data about your theme.
+* `manifest.json` - A JSON file that includes some meta data about your skin.

-Learn more about each file [below](#required-files-for-a-theme).
+Learn more about each file [below](#required-files-for-a-skin).

 **Note**: If needed, you may add addition files to your folder.